Article - State Government

 (8) the notary public must not be able to see or record the questions or answers.

-(d) Credential analysis must use public or private data sources to confirm the validity of an identification credential presented by a remotely located individual and shall, at a minimum:
+(d) When necessary under § 18–214(a)(1)(iii) of this subtitle, credential analysis must use public or private data sources to confirm the validity of an identification credential presented by a remotely located individual and shall, at a minimum:

 (1) use automated software processes to aid the notary public in verifying the identity of each remotely located individual;